Modern Technology for Stone Age Minds

 The book was divided into four parts: Analog life in digital, Time, Impermanence and Finding.
 The first chapter explores what it could look like if you would be able to sense and see the presence of other online users while using the internet.
 The second chapter explores the effects of time on digital files and environments.
 The third chapter is about what effects of weather, pollution or damage could mean in the digital world and the final chapter is about perspective, location and nature in the digital realm.

-I am a passionate Interaction Designer interested in design research, sustainable innovation and human-friendly design.
+I am a passionate Interaction Designer interested in design research and sustainable and human-friendly design.
 You could call me a sensitive designer.

 I have a Masters degree in Creative Design for Digital Cultures and previously completed a Bachelors degree in Interaction Design.